 How much time does blogging take on a weekly basis?

 If you want to create a business from your blog, you need to work it.

-You need time to plan, create content, create graphics, share your work, and build relationships.
+You need time to plan (use an editorial calendar), create content, create graphics, share your work, and build relationships.

 At a minimum, you need to set aside 10 hours per week.
 But honestly, you really need to put in more time than that.

 The more time you put in, the more you get out.

 “Work smarter not harder” works for here, too – but blogging for beginners is different.
 You need to put in the time up front so you spread your brand and your name.